Hometown Series: Eat, Sleep, and Play in Historic Herkimer, New York

 Why Visit Herkimer, New York?

-Herkimer, NY and surrounding areas have much to offer in the way of family fun, nature, history, the arts, and cuisine.
-Herkimer lies within the Mohawk Valley and is a short drive from the Adirondack and Catskills Mountains and larger cities such as Syracuse and Rochester.
+The small town of historic Herkimer, NY and the surrounding areas have much to offer in the way of family fun, nature, history, the arts, and cuisine.
+Herkimer lies within the Mohawk Valley and is a short drive from Adirondack Mountain villages like Lake George and Old Forge, the Catskills Mountains and larger cities such as Syracuse and Albany.
+Therefore, you could attach a visit to one of these great areas with a stop to see the unique offerings of Herkimer and beyond.

 Best Time to Visit

 Summer is a great time to visit Herkimer and the surrounding areas.
-The weather is warm, but not to hot and there is plenty to do to keep you cool.
-Fall is a great time to visit the area as well as this is when the fall foliage peaks and you will be amazed with stunning views throughout the Adirondack Mountains.
-Unless your a big fan of winter sports, I would recommend skipping the winter time, it can get very cold and wet with sometimes feet of snow on the ground.
+The weather is warm, but not too hot and there is plenty to do to keep you cool.
+Fall is a great time to visit the area as well as this is when the fall foliage peaks, and you will be amazed with stunning views throughout the Adirondack and Catskill Mountains.
+Unless you’re a big fan of winter sports, I would recommend skipping the wintertime, it can get very cold and wet with sometimes feet of snow on the ground.

 1.)
 Dig for diamonds at The Herkimer Diamond Mines